danielbodnar/knowledge-graph/tutorials/compare_standards/python/README.md

 # Compare Standards

-Demonstrates how to compare educational standards across different frameworks (Common Core vs Texas)
+Demonstrates how to use crosswalk data to compare state standards to Common Core State Standards (CCSSM) using the Knowledge Graph dataset.

-Follow the step-by-step tutorial [here](https://docs.learningcommons.org/knowledge-graph/v1-1-0/getting-started/tutorials/comparing-standards-across-states)
+Follow the step-by-step tutorial [here](https://docs.learningcommons.org/knowledge-graph/v1-2-0/getting-started/tutorials/comparing-standards-across-states)

 ## Prerequisites